surgiie/age-edit/README.md

 ### Update Secret

-To edit and update a secreti in your editor, run the `edit` command:
+To edit and update a secret in your editor, run the `edit` command:

 ```bash
 age-edit edit my-secret-name